addat10/Nat-Gradient-ELBO/README.md

-# On the Natural Gradient of the Evidence Lower Bound
+# Code for paper: On the Natural Gradient of the Evidence Lower Bound

 ## General